About Us

 David Smith, PHD

-As a sociologist trained in military sociology and social psychology, he focuses his research in gender, work, and family issues including bias in performance evaluations, retention of women, dual career families, military families, and women in the military.
+As a sociologist, he focuses his research in gender, work, and family issues, including allyship, inclusive leadership, mental load, gender bias in performance evaluations, and dual career families.

 More About David